For safety reasons the school must be contacted if your child is going to be absent.

 Stationery requirements will be outlined by your child’s teacher and can be purchased at the beginning of the year online here.
 Stationery is supplied in “packs” appropriate to each year level.

 Children may purchase extra stationery as they require it throughout the year from the school office.
-A downloadable price list is available below to enable you to send the correct money to school with your child.

 During the year some days teachers will be away from their classrooms for planning and preparation, testing students’ current levels of progress or attending professional development courses.
 During these times, relieving teachers will instruct classes.
 We are not unique in this.